LiteralGenie/jobber-site/README.md

 jobber-site
 ```

-$APP will be running at http://localhost:3001
+Jobber will be running at http://localhost:3001

 ## Development